MarcusWolschon/osmeditor4android/documentation/docs/help/el/Introduction.md

 ### Layer settings

-Layer settings can be changed via the layer control (upper right corner), all other setting are reachable via the main menu preferences button.
+Layer settings can be changed via the layer control ("hamburger" menu in the upper right corner), all other setting are reachable via the main menu preferences button.
+Layers can be enabled, disabled and temporarily hidden.

+Available layer types:

+* Data layer - this is the layer OpenStreetMap data is loaded in to.
+In normal use you do not need to change anything here.
+Default: on.
-* Background layer - there is a wide range of aerial and satellite background imagery available, , the default value for this is the "standard style" map from openstreetmap.org.
+* Background layer - there is a wide range of aerial and satellite background imagery available.
+The default value for this is the "standard style" map from openstreetmap.org.
 * Overlay layer - these are semi-transparent layers with additional information, for example GPX tracks.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
-* Notes/Bugs display.
-Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
+* Notes/Bugs display - Open Notes and bugs will be displayed as a yellow bug icon, closed ones the same in green.
 Default: on.
-* Photo layer.
-Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
+* Photo layer - Displays geo-referenced photographs as red camera icons, if direction information is available the icon will be rotated.
 Default: off.
+* Mapillary layer - Displays Mapillary segments with markers where images exist, clicking on a marker will display the image.
+Default: off.
+* GeoJSON layer - Displays the contents of a GeoJSON file.
+Default: off.
+* Grid - Displays a scale alone the sides of the map or a grid.
+Default: on.

 #### Preferences